pluginkollektiv/statify/README.md

 );
 ```

-has to be your theme's `functions.php` and adapted to your needs.
+has to be added to the theme's `functions.php` and adapted to your needs.
 This example would allow all users to see the widget.

 Editing the configuration is still limited to users with `edit_dashboard` capability.